-On 25 May 2018 the General Data Protection Regulation ("GDPR") started to apply in Poland as in other European Union countries and to some extent in non-European Union countries.
-The GDPR significantly increases the existing standard of data protection and imposes new obligations on personal data controllers, such as an obligation to keep a register of data processing activities, to carry out a data protection impact assessment, to maintain a register of data breaches, to notify the supervisory authority about personal data breaches and to enable data subjects to execute their new rights (e.g. rights to data portability).
-Moreover, the GDPR strengthened the principles relating to processing personal data (e.g. the principle of transparency, data minimisation and storage limitation).
+From 2018 the General Data Protection Regulation ("GDPR") is a key piece of legislation for the protection of personal data in European Union countries and to some extent in non-European Union countries.
+The GDPR has not only significantly increased data protection standard, but also societal awareness.
+Thus, it would seem that the key obligations of a controller are to implement information obligations for those whose personal data it processes (e.g. through information clauses/privacy policies).
+However, it should be remembered that the GDPR imposes a number of other obligations on the controller, such as the obligation to keep a register of data processing activities, to maintain a register of data breaches and to notify the supervisory authority of personal data breaches.
+Also important is the process of enabling data subjects to execute their rights (e.g. rights to data access), which can be the source of a data subject's complaint, and further the cause of sanction.
+Moreover, during the process of implementing and applying the GDPR, the controller should keep in mind the principles of processing personal data (e.g. the principle of transparency, data minimisation and storage limitation).

-In addition, Poland implemented the Act on Personal Data Protection of 10 May 2018 ("DPA") which mainly concerns procedural aspects such as proceedings before the Polish data protection authority (the President of Personal Data Protection Office - PUODO) or the rules for the conduct of its audits.
+In addition, Poland has in force the Act on Personal Data Protection of 10 May 2018 ("DPA") which mainly concerns procedural aspects such as proceedings before the Polish data protection authority (the President of Personal Data Protection Office - PUODO) or the rules for the conduct of its audits.
 Additional sectoral provisions concerning data protection are covered by an Act on changes to certain laws in connection with the implementation of the GDPR of 21 February 2019 ("Sectoral Act").
-The Sectoral Act brought various Polish laws into line with the provisions of the GDPR.
-It provides for both procedural and material amendments, e.g. it specifies the requirements for profiling in the banking and insurance industry.
+The task of the Sectoral Act was to implement various Polish laws into line with the provisions of the GDPR.
 Interestingly, the Sectoral Act introduced the new provision of the Act on Consumer Rights, which simplifies the manner of providing information about the processing of consumers' personal data by micro business entities in cases where they collect personal data directly from consumers.
 Such business entities may fulfil information the obligation by posting relevant information in a visible location in the premises of the enterprise or publishing it on their website.
+One of the more recent developments relevant to the protection of personal data is the implementation of the Digital Directive, which introduces the principle that a consumer's provision of personal data or the obligation to provide it in exchange for digital content or a service provided, should be treated as equivalent to payment of the regular price.